Tomasdfgh/DefenceofGondorGame/README.md

 Inorder to run the main application, download DefenceofGondor.py and DefenceofGondorPhotos folder.
 To run the auto player, download AutoPlayer.py.
 The autoplayer is an applications that move your mouse to complete task in the main application.
 Code for both the main file and AutoPlayer can be read in the Python file.
 This project was started in my senior year in high school, restarted and finished in the summer of my first year.
 This project was first created out of passion for the lord of the rings, but was finish with the intent to demonstrate my skills in creating expansive GUIs.
-The main library used in this project is tkinter.
+The entire project is done on Python, and the main library used in this project is tkinter.

 The purpose of the game is to build and upgrade infrastructure.
 Using the resources collected from the infrastructure, an army could be build to withstand the ongoing attacks.
 Survive for as long as possible.